Port San Antonio: Global Logistics

 Port San Antonio's property is accessible by air at its industrial airport at Kelly Field (SKF).
 The campus includes a 350-acre railport (East Kelly Railport) and is within proximity of three interstate highways: IH-10, IH-35 and IH-37.

 On-site tenants can also activate foreign-trade zone capabilities.

 Logistics service providers at the Port include GXO Logistics, CIG Logistics, Forward Air Solutions, Fiesta Warehousing and Distribution and Watco Companies, who handles railcar switching.

 Key Facilities

-Tech Port Center + Arena
+Boeing Center at Tech Port

-Inaugurated in May 2022, Tech Port Center + Arena is a 130,000-square-foot innovation center that hosts concerts, conventions, educational activities and esports competitions, among other events.
+Inaugurated in May 2022, the Tech Port Center + Arena is a 130,000-square-foot innovation center that hosts concerts, conventions, educational activities and esports competitions, among other events.
 The venue features of a state-of-the-art arena with a capacity to host 3,100 guests, an R&D tech collaboration space, a technology museum/showroom, LAN gaming center, meeting space and a full-scale food hall.
 It will also provide expansion space for SAMSAT beginning in the fall of 2022.
+In January 2023, the facility was renamed the Boeing Center at Tech Port following a $2.3 million investment and seven-year naming rights deal with The Boeing Company.